bieniu/ha-shellies-discovery/info.md

 ![Screenshot](https://github.com/bieniu/ha-shellies-discovery/blob/master/images/shellies-integration.png?raw=true)

+## Prerequisites

 This script needs Home Assistant `python_script` component so, if you never used it, I strongly suggest you to follow the [official instruction](https://www.home-assistant.io/integrations/python_script#writing-your-first-script) and check that `python_script` is properly configured and it's working.

+MQTT integration must be configured in Home Assistant.

 ## Supported devices